Alessandro Rossi (footballer)

-Alessandro Rossi (born 3 January 1997) is an Italian footballer who plays as a striker for club Guidonia.
+Alessandro Rossi (born 3 January 1997) is an Italian footballer who plays as a striker for Serie D club Nola.

 Club career

 Lazio

 Product of Lazio's youth system, he made his Serie A debut for the senior team on 8 January 2017, as a substitute replacing Lucas Biglia in the 82nd minute of a 1–0 home win against Crotone at the Stadio Olimpico.

 Loan to Salernitana

 On 18 August 2017, Rossi was signed by Serie B club Salernitana on a season-long loan deal.
 On 26 August he made his Serie B debut for Salernitana as a substitute replacing Riccardo Bocalon in the 88th minute of a 0–0 away draw against Venezia.
 On 9 September, Rossi played his first match as a starter in a 1–0 away defeat against Carpi, he was replaced by Alejandro Rodriguez in the 46th minute.
 On 24 October he played his first entire match for Salernitana, a 3–2 away win over Novara.
 On 4 November, Rossi scored his first professional goal in the 14th minute and he scored again in the 48th minute of a 2–2 home draw against Bari.
 Rossi ended his loan to Salernitana with 27 appearances, 2 goals and 3 assists.